fonografo/dbase-sql/readme.md

 - DSV (`--output-format dsv --delimiter-for-dsv '|'`)
 - Table (default) (`--output-format table`)

-Note that output formats are currently naive implementations, and no escaping or quoting is done.
-So proceed with caution.

 ## Contributing 🤝

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/casperhart/dbase-cli/issues).